 Wood inclines to be the most prominent window material, as it doesn’t conduct cold or allow for condensation compared to other materials.
 Typically, they come unfinished unless ordered otherwise.
 If you intend to paint the window, buy them primed on the frame and sash to avoid extra work.
 Also, you can order pre-painted wood windows in some popular colors to avoid painting altogether.

 There are various ways you can open a window.
-We shall look at a few of them below.
+Let’s take a look at some of them below:

 Casement and hopper windows use cranks as a means of opening and closing.
 Some manufacturers offer cranks in non-metallic finishes.
 But, some types have fold-down handles that make them slightly conspicuous.